How to Fuel Your Shop's Growth as a Service Advisor

 Managing the shop’s appointment calendar is another one of those service advisor responsibilities that’s important to get right.
 If you have appointments too spaced out, there might be gaps in the day where the shop could be making more money, but if the appointments are too close together, you may have customers waiting longer than expected and technicians that are so busy that they begin making mistakes.
 And you definitely want to avoid double-booking customers.

-Tekmetric’s appointment calendar makes it easy for service advisors to not only add appointments to the calendar, but also manage the shop’s entire schedule.
+Tekmetric’s automotive scheduling software makes it easy for service advisors to not only add appointments to the calendar, but also manage the shop’s entire schedule.
 You can view your shop’s calendar by month, week, and day, which helps you zoom in and see all the work that is already booked, hour by hour, on a given day.
 No more double booking.

 We also make it easy to color code appointments by appointment type, bay, or technician so that you can manage the calendar in whatever way makes the most sense for your shop.
 If your shop has several bays, for instance, you may want to label each bay with a separate color so that it’s easy to see which bays will be free and which will be in use at any given time.
 Team members can then view the entire shop’s schedule or toggle between labels to see the vehicles specifically assigned to them or the bays that they use.
 Service advisors and technicians can also view whether or not a customer has arrived and whether or not they plan on waiting for the vehicle in the shop, which can help you know when to prepare accommodations for drop off or pick up.

-If you would like to give customers the ability to book appointments from your website, you can leverage our integration with Mechanic Advisor which allows for real-time appointment scheduling from your shop’s website.
+If you would like to give customers the ability to book appointments from your website, you can leverage our scheduling software, which allows for real-time appointment scheduling from your shop’s website.

 Digital Vehicle Inspections